IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## Legend

-The Legend can also be hidden and it stands for the number of the series in the chart and what they represent.
-Also the number of the series can be changed by adding series, or with setting a serie to No Symbol, hiding series.
+The Legend can also be hidden by setting its override to No Symbol.
+It shows the number of the series in the chart and what they represent.
+Also the number of the legend's series can be changed by adding series, or with setting a serie to No Symbol, hiding it.

 <img class="responsive-img" src="../images/line_chart_legend.png" srcset="../images/line_chart_legend@2x.png 2x" />
 <img class="responsive-img" src="../images/line_chart_legend-off.png" srcset="../images/line_chart_legend-off@2x.png 2x" />